The John C Mithun Foundation

 Funding Priorities

-The foundation does not operate formal grant programs with published guidelines.
-Instead, it makes strategic investments in organizations aligned with its mission.
+The foundation does not operate formal grant programmes with published guidelines.
+Instead, it makes strategic investments in organisations aligned with its mission.
 Notable funding areas include:

 Arts and Education Integration

-- Lobero Theatre Community Access Fund: $100,000+ annually to subsidize local performing arts and youth performance organizations
+- Lobero Theatre Community Access Fund: $100,000+ annually to subsidise local performing arts and youth performance organisations

 - Granada Theatre Support: Major contributor to Santa Barbara's historic performing arts venue

-- Support for youth-based performance initiatives and musical education programs
+- Support for youth-based performance initiatives and musical education programmes

 Educational Excellence